 Optimal health is about more than the physical body.
 Our mental, emotional and spiritual well-being are integral.
 In addition, we recognize that all systems are connected and should be treated as such when diagnosing and treating patients.

-The physician as teacher– docere
+The doctor as teacher– docere

 Health is not about what you take, it is about what you do.
 Naturopathic appointments include time for teaching patients to understand their current state of health and how they may have gotten there as well as how to create a lifestyle and habits that are conducive to optimal health.
 We teach, guide, coach and empower our patients through their journey to wellness.